Athlyn Green is an avid crafter. She enjoys sharing what she's learned with readers.

 A straw can be used to not only maintain the size of your needle bundle but as a guide as you work along.

 Weaving or Knotting Thread

 I plan to line this basket, so I decided to knot my thread on the inside.
-Some crafters weave in their thread and this is also fine and an option.
+Some crafters weave in their thread.
+This is fine and a viable option.
 I wanted a sturdier basket without the worry of thread unraveling, so chose to knot my thread because of the sheer size this basket will be when completed.
 There isn't a right or wrong way, but it pays to use forethought before starting on any basket.
-By planning ahead you won't end with unwanted elements that mar the look of your finished basket.
+By planning ahead, you won't end with unwanted elements that mar the look of your finished basket.